 You see your channel has been linked to the new item.

 You now established the complete chain Physical actor - IP Gateway - OH KNX Gateway thing (Bridge) - OH knx device Thing.

 The actual functionality lies within the linking of:

 knx Actor Communication Object <-> OH Thing channel <-> OH Item.

 Now if you change the OH item this get propagated down to the communication object of the actor using the group address chosen and triggers the linked functionality (here: Switch the channel / light)

-The easiest way: Go to the configuration, Choose “Model”, “Create Points from Model”, Choose your “knx Device” as thing, mark the channel you´ve created and say “Add to Model” (Keep all the defaults).
+The easiest way: Go to the configuration, Choose “Model”, “Create Points from Thing”, Choose your “knx Device” as Thing, mark the channel you´ve created and say “Add to Model” (Keep all the defaults).